 Projects in connection with smart and interoperable mobility

-ERTMS (European Rail Traffic Management Systems), ITS (Intelligent Transport Services for road), SESAR (Single European Sky Air Traffic Management Research project), RIS (River Information Services), EMSWe (European Maritime Single Window environment), VTMIS (Vessel Traffic Monitoring and Information Systems), eFTI (electronic Freight Transport Information) as well as traffic data;
+- Intelligent systems such as ERTMS (European Rail Traffic Management System), ITS (Intelligent Transport Systems), SESAR (Single European Sky Air Traffic Management Research Programme), RIS (River Information Services), EMSWe (European Maritime Single Window environment), VTMIS (Vessel Traffic Monitoring and Information Systems), eFTI (electronic Freight Transport Information) as well as traffic data;

 - new technologies and innovation incl. capacity and traffic management as well as interoperability in the rail sector.